Regional Scope Notice

 Regulatory Framework and Compliance Challenges

-India has established various regulations to control thermal pollution, guided in part by the Central Pollution Control Board (CPCB), yet significant gaps exist between policy and implementation.
+India has established a regulatory framework to address thermal pollution, with oversight primarily guided by the Central Pollution Control Board (CPCB) and implemented through central and state-level environmental authorities.

 India’s Environmental Regulations on Thermal Discharges